slashd-analytics/wire/README.md

 ### API

-To implement such synching capability, your component needs to implement some methods of the library, that are:
+To implement such syncing capability, your component needs to implement some methods of the library, that are:

 - `SlashdWire.add` to add a component into the library
 - `SlashdWire.send` to send a specific event with payload in broadcast